learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What is multithreading?
 Give an example.
-How is multithreading achieved in Python?
-What is GIL(Global interpreter lock) issue ?
-How does the GIL impact concurrency in Python?
-What kinds of applications does it impact more than others?

 It means running several different programs at the same time concurrently by invoking multiple threads.
 Multiple threads within a process refer the data space with main thread and they can communicate with each other to share information more easily.Threads are light-weight processes and have less memory overhead.
 Threads can be used just for quick task like calculating results and also running other processes in the background while the main program is running.